vercel/next.js/docs/testing.md

 ### Setting up Jest (with Babel)

-If you opt out of SWC, you will need to manually configure Jest and install `babel-jest` and `identity-obj-proxy` in addition to the packages above.
+If you opt out of the [Rust Compiler](https://nextjs.org/docs/advanced-features/compiler), you will need to manually configure Jest and install `babel-jest` and `identity-obj-proxy` in addition to the packages above.

 Here are the recommended options to configure Jest for Next.js: